peterchiriac/Fieldpulse-agritech-sensor-quality/README.md

 The raw staging table is preserved as the evidence layer.

-The clean view acts as the interpretation layer.
+The clean view provides the analytical layer used for downstream queries.

 ## Data-Quality Rules